 R.G.
 Armstrong was "Deputy Sheriff Bob Orlinger".

 Below the real Bob Orlinger.

-Charles Martin Smith was "Charlie Bowdre".
+Charles Martin Smith, in the middle, was "Charlie Bowdre".

 Below the real Charlie Bowdre.